 Sam’s Club Call-In Policy

-Keep in mind, showing up late and leaving early also add penalties.
+Keep in mind, showing up late and leaving early will also add penalties.
 If you arrive less than two hours late or leave less than two hours early, you’ll accrue half a point.
 If you arrive more than two hours late or leave more than two hours early, you’ll accrue one point.
-The above information was verified by Sam’s Club employees.
+We verified the information above with Sam’s Club employees.